8 Life Events that Impact Your Auto Insurance Rates

 - Becoming a widow

 Are you getting married soon?
-Married people generally see a drop in their auto insurance rates.
+Married people generally see a drop in premiums after reaching this milestone.
 According to a New Zealand study, single drivers had a higher risk of car accidents than their married counterparts.
 Additionally, other statistics have shown that spouses have fewer road incidents and serious injuries.

 Divorcing, Separating or Losing a Partner